 The employees participate in a defined contribution retirement plan sponsored by the Company.
 Under the terms of the plan, employees of the Company may immediately contribute a percentage of their salary up to certain limitations as defined by the Internal Revenue Service.
 The Company matches 100% of the first 3% of the salary of the participant and an additional 50% of the next 2% of the salary of the participant.
 The employer matching contributions vest immediately.
 In addition, the Company may make discretionary profit sharing contributions, which are 100% vested when the employee reaches four years of service.
-The Company contributed a total of \$73,069 and \$80,478 to the plan during the years ended September 30, 2015 and 2014, respectively.
+The Company contributed a total of \$73,528 and \$73,069 to the plan during the years ended September 30, 2016 and 2015, respectively.

-On November 16, 2012, the Board executed an agreement with an Executive of the Company to pay additional compensation to the Executive in the form of unfunded, deferred compensation benefits under Section 457(f) of the Internal Revenue Code of 1986 as from time to time amended.
-The Executive will become partially vested in this benefit, immediately and without further action, on October 1, 2022 and become fully vested by October 1, 2026.
-Immediate vesting occurs in the event of termination without cause or death.
-Unvested, undiscounted benefits accumulated as of September 30, 2015 were \$322,894.
-Compensation expense recorded for the years ended September 30, 2015 and 2014 pursuant to this arrangement totaled \$13,555 and \$12,622, respectively.
+The Board executed an agreement with an Executive of the Company to pay additional compensation to the Executive in the form of unfunded, deferred compensation benefits under Section 457(f) of the Internal Revenue Code of 1986 as from time to time amended.
+Immediate vesting occurred in the event of termination without cause or death.
+Unvested, undiscounted benefits accumulated as of June 30, 2016 of \$362,833 were paid out to the Executive as part of a separation agreement.
+Compensation expense recorded for the years ended September 30, 2016 and 2015 pursuant to this arrangement totaled \$312,305 and \$13,555, respectively.
+Expenses in connection with the payout of the deferred compensation agreement and severance agreement are included in salaries and benefits.